locustio/locust/docs/extending-locust.rst

 As an alternative to adding simple web routes, you can use `Flask Blueprints
 <https://flask.palletsprojects.com/en/1.1.x/blueprints/>`_ and `templates
 <https://flask.palletsprojects.com/en/1.1.x/tutorial/templates/>`_ to not only add routes but also extend
 the web UI to allow you to show custom data along side the built-in Locust stats.
-This is more advanced as it involves also writing and including HTML and Javascript files to be served by routes but can greatly enhance the utility and customizability of the web UI.
+This is more advanced but can greatly enhance the utility and customizability of the web UI.

-A working example of extending the web UI, complete with HTML and Javascript example files, can be found in the `examples directory <https://github.com/locustio/locust/blob/master/examples/extend_web_ui.py>`_ of the Locust source code.
+Working examples of extending the web UI can be found in the `examples directory <https://github.com/locustio/locust/tree/master/examples>`_ of the Locust source code.

 *  ``extend_modern_web_ui.py``: Display a table with content-length for each call.